 We prefer to use Nginx because of a more straight-forward configuration, smaller memory footprint and better performance with available WSGI servers.
+In production setups we made good experience with uWSGI running behind Nginx, which is described in more detail in the Nginx and uWSGI section.

 Note if the domain you are serving your image data from is different from where CATMAID is running, CORS headers have to be sent by the image server or some aspects of the web front-end won't work as expected.
-For more details, have a look here.
+For more details,